 We should evaluate political orders in terms of the democratic character of the form of interdependence between formal politics and economic production.
-While this investigation is beyond what a single article can offer, the perspective of state-economy interdependence already offers weighty reasons to think that capitalist democracy is far from the most democratic one among the alternatives.
+While this investigation is beyond what a single article can offer, recognition of state-economy interdependence already offers weighty reasons to think that capitalist democracy is far from the most democratic one among the alternatives.
 While POD enfranchises every citizen as an investor and thereby disperses capital-based decision-making power, capitalist democracy makes investment decisions the prerogative of a wealthy minority, resulting in asymmetrical distribution of economic power.
 The normative difference between the two regimes becomes clear when considering the following scenario: suppose the electorate votes in favor of a green transition, yet investors undermine it by refusing to finance decarbonization projects.
 The failure of the green transition would occasion complaints of a different nature in the two societies.
 In POD, the electoral majority evinces the political vice of self-inconsistency between their decisions qua electoral voters and qua investors.
 By contrast, in capitalist democracy, the failure involves an interpersonal conflict between different groups of citizens with asymmetrical power.
-While citizens of POD enjoy the dual institutional avenues of influence, for ordinary citizens of a capitalist democracy, formal political institutions are their only institutional avenue.
+While citizens of POD enjoy the dual institutional avenues of influence, for ordinary citizens of a capitalist democracy formal political institutions are their only institutional avenue.
 When even the policy they overwhelmingly support can be undermined by a minority of investors and managers thanks to their prerogatives, the complaint is not so much about self-consistency but about hierarchy—or so one may argue.

 Capitalist democracy also fares worse than democratic socialism.
 Investment is organized as prerogatives in both systems.
 However, in capitalist democracy, these prerogatives belong to private offices.
 In democratic socialism, they belong to public offices, where the exercise of prerogatives is democratically accountable and guided by public interests.
 Of course, there is no guarantee against abuse of power by public officeholders; for example, public investor-officials may use their prerogatives in a way that conflicts with the direction of the elected government or the democratic mandate.
 The difference is that in democratic socialism, we can recognize it as abuse and hold them accountable.
 By contrast, in capitalism, when profit-driven private investors undermine the policies of a democratically elected government, this does not constitute an abuse of power, as it is an exercise of prerogatives consistent with their underlying justification as we saw.
 Capitalist prerogatives of investment are unaccountable prerogatives in this deeper sense, not simply in the sense that they can get away with it due to lack of enforcement.
-Then, the constraining power of investment under capitalism is neither accountable (unlike democratic socialism) nor equally shared (unlike POD).
-Thus, we have reason to regard capitalism as less democratic than both systems, insofar as the constraint of investment is concerned.
+In that sense, the constraining power of investment under capitalism is neither accountable (unlike democratic socialism) nor equally shared (unlike POD).
+Accordingly, we have reason to regard capitalism as less democratic than both systems, insofar as the constraint on investment is concerned.
 Here lies a democratic critique of capitalism from the standpoint of state-economy interdependence.

 Taking a step back, we can now see why the subordination solution could not diagnose or resolve the democratic defect of the structural dependence under capitalism.
 The subordination solution considers economic institutions as a merely sub-political realm, which can either obey or disobey the democratic will.
 Economic institutions are to be subordinated to formal political institutions, which are regarded as the essential realm of politics proper.
 Any economic constraint is perceived as a violation of this hierarchy between economics and formal politics.
-By embracing the interdependence between political and economic institutions can we start to theorize democratic virtues and defects in their reciprocal relationship.
+By embracing the interdependence between political and economic institutions can we start to theorize their democratic virtues and defects in a reciprocal relationship.

 VII.
 Conclusion